nhaener/INFOFinalProject/README.md

 Shiny app, allowing client to filter obesity data based on different factors such as seeing overall data for state, county level data, data for specific year, etc.

 ### Reading in data?
+These datasets will be read in as static .csv files, likely with the `read.csv()` function and set to variable(s) to be manipulated and used to visualize.

 ### Types of data-wrangling
+We'll likely be needing to use `select()`, `filter()`, and various join functions to view/alter data from multiple datasets for given years.
+We may need to compile all the datasets we're using into a single data frame.

 ### What (new) libraries will be used?
+We will mainly be using `Shiny` and `plotly`.
+We may experiment with the use of other data visualization packages such as `googleVis` and `choroplethr`.

 ### Questions answered with statistical analysis/machine learning?